dataplat/FabricTools/docs/en-US/Get-FabricCapacities.md

 ### EXAMPLE 2

-This command retrieves all resources of type "Microsoft.Fabric/capacities" from all resource groups in all subscriptions.
+This command retrieves all resources of type "Microsoft.Fabric/capacities" from all resource groups in all subscriptions. ```powershell ```

 ```powershell
 Get-FabricCapacities